 Catalyst-Agent was evaluated on three representative screening tasks.
 Each of these reactions is defined by a set of adsorbates and quantitative activity descriptors.
-All these quantities are obtained from the UMA-powered AdsorbML pipeline, summarized by the minimum-energy valid configuration for a given material-adsorbate system.
+All these quantities are obtained from the energy evaluation server, summarized by the minimum-energy valid configuration for a given material-adsorbate system.
 Table~\ref{tab:targets-descriptors} summarizes the targeted reactions, the adsorbates evaluated, and the descriptors used for decision making.

-The choices of descriptors here reflect common mechanistic heuristics but are simple enough to support autonomous and high-throughput iterations.
+The choices of descriptors here are obtained from the literature.
 For oxygen electrocatalysis, *OH adsorption energy readily provides an approximate indicator of binding strength, and the optimal band of (0.9-1.1 eV) is chosen for proximity to the adsorption energy of *OH on the Pt (111) surface.\cite{kulkarni2018understanding} Scaling relationships are given in great detail by Man et al.\cite{man2011universality} and similarity of mechanism to Pt is noted by Wang et al.\cite{wang2013oxygen}.
 For CO$_2$RR, the multiple conditions for the adsorption energies of *CO and *H give a dual constraint: *CO must bind strongly enough to form but not so strongly as to poison the catalytic surface, while \(E_{ads}\)*H must be sufficiently unfavorable to suppress the competitive hydrogen evolution reaction (HER) under the same conditions.
 These descriptors are the same as those utilized by Song et al.\cite{song2025inverse}.
-For the Nitrogen Reduction Reaction (NRR), the atomic-molecular descriptor $\Delta$ identifies surfaces that stabilize the atomic nitrogen intermediate (*N) relative to adsorbed \(N_{2}\), and simultaneously, a moderate \(E_{ads}\)*N window is applied to avoid non-binding and irreversible trapping.\cite{araujo2023high} Naturally, Catalyst-Agent is able to perform iterative strain and doping substitution tests for promising candidates that fall near, but not quite inside the acceptable boundaries.
-The complete raw screening outputs for all three reactions are listed in Section~S3, and the human-curated classification of successful and failed candidates is presented in Section~S4.
+For the NRR case, the atomic-molecular descriptor $\Delta$ identifies surfaces that stabilize the atomic nitrogen intermediate (*N) relative to adsorbed \(N_{2}\), and simultaneously, a moderate \(E_{ads}\)*N window is applied to avoid non-binding and irreversible trapping.\cite{araujo2023high} Naturally, Catalyst-Agent is able to perform iterative strain and doping substitution tests for promising candidates that fall near, but not quite inside the acceptable boundaries.
+The complete raw screening outputs for all three reactions are referred in Section~S3.